 What is Community Management?

+You might be asking yourself, “what is community management?”
 Community management is exactly what it sounds like.
-It’s engaging with your community on social media in a timely manner by responding to comments and questions, liking posts, sharing valuable content and overall fulfilling the needs of your online audience.
-It’s all about fostering relationships and engaging not only your current followers, but also your target audience.
+It’s engaging with your online community on social media in a timely manner by responding to comments and questions, liking posts, sharing valuable content and overall fulfilling the needs of your online audience.
+It’s all about fostering relationships through social media platforms and engaging not only your current followers, but also your target audience.
 Social media community management is an essential element in your marketing and shouldn’t be overlooked.

 Community management has three parts to it.
-The first is listening to the internet.
+The first for community managers is listening to the internet.
 Second includes engaging in industry-related topics and trends.
 The third and last part requires joining online discussions that relate to your brand.
-It’s not uncommon to see self-serving brands shout into the void and unsurprisingly, not get much engagement back.
+It’s not uncommon to see self-serving brands shout into the void using social media platforms and unsurprisingly, not get much engagement back.
 This is because they’re not part of their audience’s community, nor are they joining those important conversations.

-Community management requires your brand to practice social listening.
-Tools like Meltwater and SparkToro are built specifically for social listening and offer metrics around social conversations your brand is trying to tap into.
-Online community management starts with a bit of research on what your customer is interested in when scrolling through his/her social channels.
+Community management requires your brand to practice social listening before, during, and after social media campaigns.
+Community building-friendly tools like Meltwater and SparkToro are built specifically for social listening and offer metrics around social conversations your brand is trying to tap into.
+Online community management starts with a bit of social media marketing research on what your customer is interested in when scrolling through his/her social channels.
 By incorporating social listening into your community management strategy, you’ll likely spread more brand awareness and turn potential customers into active brand participants.

 Why Does Community Management Matter?